SwiftStrike24/Crypto-Converter-app/README.md

 This will present you with a menu to choose between:
 - 📦 Portable Executable - Standalone .exe file
-- 💿 Installer Package - Windows installer (.exe)
+- 💿 Installer Package - Interactive Windows installer (.msi) with a setup wizard
 - 🔥 Both - Build both portable and installer

 The build system also handles version management: